NikolaosPapazolgou/BlocksWorld/README.md

-# Artificient Intelligence - Blocks World Problem
+# Artificial Intelligence - Blocks World Problem

 An AI that solves the Blocks World Problem with informed and uniformed searching algorithms.
 ## Searching Algorithms: